jbreed/apkinjector/README.md

 <b> -- Please do not upload "injected" files to VirusTotal.com -- </b><br>
 <br>
 <br>
+<b>CURRENTLY NEEDS WORK.
+Tested against 2 apps with no issues.
+On the 3rd app the grep was unable to locate the MAIN function smali launcher in AndroidManifest.xml.
+Need to refine this, or simple allow the user to copy/paste the smali path into the code to automate from that point</b>
+<br><br>
 <b>Setup:</b><br>
 chmod +x apkinjector<br>
 mv apkinjector /usr/local/bin/.<br>